FREQUENTLY ASKED QUESTIONS

 ~ Late February: Participants selected and notified

-~ March - April: Documents and travel packets built; participants must provide proof of airline itinerary NLT 15APR18
+~ March - April: Dive training for those not already certified.
+Documents and travel packets built; participants must provide proof of airline itinerary NLT 15APR19

-~ May - June: Administrative details finalized; training reviewed
+~ May - June: Administrative details finalized; final travel info sent out

 Q: How are participants selected?